 Life is good today, life is good today"

-If this is your idea of a great time in Florida, I think you're gonna like the Kings Bay Lodge.
+If this is your idea of a great time in Florida, we think you're gonna like the Kings Bay Lodge.

 Kings Bay Lodge - 506 NW 1st Avenue, Crystal River, FL 34428; 352-795-2850

 Retro, comfortable, non-smoking waterfront efficiencies.
 Free Wi-Fi and boat docking for guests.
 Nightly, Weekly, & Monthly rates.
 Sorry, they don't accommodate pets.